ibm-cloud-docs/vmwaresolutions/services/caveonix_considerations.md

 # Caveonix RiskForesight overview
 {: #caveonix_considerations}

-The Caveonix RiskForesight service can help to manage cyber and compliance risk with proactive monitoring and automated defense controls to protect against threats and to meet industry or government regulations.
+The Caveonix RiskForesight service can help to manage cyberrisk and compliance risk with proactive monitoring and automated defense controls to protect against threats and to meet industry or government regulations.

-This service is available only to VMware vCenter Server instances that are deployed in V2.9 and later releases.
+{: shortdesc}

 The current Caveonix RiskForesight version that is installed is 2.2.1.
 {:note}

 ## Technical specifications for Caveonix RiskForesight